olympichek/formalising-mathematics-2026-no-solutions/doc/Part_2/tactics/simp.rst

 There are many lemmas of the form ``x = y`` or ``P ↔ Q`` in ``mathlib`` which are "tagged" with the ``@[simp]`` tag.
 Note that these kinds of lemmas are ones for which the ``rw`` tactic can be used.
 A lemma tagged with ``@[simp]`` is called a "simp lemma".

 When Lean's simplifier ``simp`` is run, it tries to find simp lemmas for which the left hand side of the lemma is in the goal.
-It then uses the lemma to rewrite the goal and continues.
+It then uses a lemma to rewrite the goal and continues.
 Ultimately what happens is that the goal ends up simplified, and, ideally, solved.

 Overview
 --------